1964

 2013-onwards

-Developing interactivity and connectivity
+Developing interactivity and connectivity2013

 Cyclocity bike sharing scheme is introduced in Vilnius with 300 bikes in 37 terminals – quickly becoming one of the leading Cyclocity schemes in terms of bike rentals per day.